-3 Steps for Prioritizing Digital Accessibility in 2023
+3 Steps to Prioritize Digital Accessibility in 2024

-Team of coworkers gathered around a laptop working on prioritizing digital accessibility.
+Team collaborating around a laptop prioritizing digital accessibility in 2024.

-“Inclusion” is more than just a buzzword in 2023.
-In a recent survey, 77% of stockholders said it’s important that they hold the companies they invest in accountable for their impact on society, including inequality.
-Inequality includes failing to consider entire groups of people, like those with disabilities, in your hiring, marketing, and other business practices.
+“Inclusion” is more than just a buzzword in 2024.
+In a 2021 survey, 77% of stockholders said it’s important that they hold the companies they invest in accountable for their impact on society, including inequality.
+Failing to include entire groups of people, like those with disabilities, in your hiring, marketing, and other business practices is inequality.
 When your content isn’t accessible, it can’t reach people with disabilities and they are excluded.
-Prioritizing digital accessibility is a best practice for all inclusive businesses.

-If that’s not reason enough to make sure your digital content is accessible, consider the fact that the ADA and many state laws legally require accessibility.
-Additionally, thousands of lawsuits are filed annually against companies with inaccessible content.
-If you haven’t already, make 2023 the year you include everyone by prioritizing digital accessibility.
+If that’s not reason enough to make sure your digital content is accessible, consider the fact that it’s legally required by the ADA, Section 508, and many states.
+Thousands of lawsuits are filed annually against companies that exclude people with disabilities by leaving their content inaccessible.
+If you haven’t already, make 2024 the year you include everyone by prioritizing digital accessibility.

-The first step to prioritizing digital accessibility for 2023 is to figure out exactly what goals you should set.
-In order to set those goals, you’ll need to learn more about people with disabilities who will benefit from accessibility.
-You should also find out what laws and standards your content should meet.
+The first step to prioritizing digital accessibility for 2024 is to figure out exactly what your goals should be.
+To set those goals, you’ll need to learn more about people with disabilities who will benefit from accessibility, and about the laws and standards your content will need to meet.

 Learn more about people with disabilities

 You probably already spend considerable time learning about your target audience- from demographics to shopping habits to website visits.
-Spend some time learning more about 25% of the US population who have disabilities and require accessible digital content.
-This demographic has a total disposable income of nearly $500 billion.
-That number increases significantly when you consider their friends and family as well, who may also avoid companies that don’t consider people with disabilities.
+Spend some time learning more about 25% of the US population who have disabilities and who will benefit from accessible digital content.
+This demographic has a total disposable income of nearly $500 billion, and that number increases significantly when their friends and family are considered, who may also avoid companies who don’t consider people with disabilities.
 The disability market is comparable to the African American market at $501 billion, and the Hispanic market at $582 billion.

 How people with disabilities access digital content

 You’ll also need to learn how people with disabilities access digital content.
-Many use assistive technology such as screen readers, which use digital tags to relay content to the end-user.
-Without coding those tags into your content, especially for non-text elements and files, assistive technology cannot correctly relay information to the end-user.
+Many use assistive technology such as screen readers, which use digital coding to relay content to the end user.
+When you fail to properly code your content, assistive technology cannot correctly relay that information to the end user.
 For example, without alt text describing an image, the assistive technology would simply tell the user there’s an image on the page without any context or explanation of the image.
 If you’ve ever come across the frustration of a photo on social media or a website failing to load, you can understand how someone might be missing out if they can’t access visual content.

-Likewise, without tagging PDF documents, assistive technology might only tell the end-user the document exists, but might not be able to read any of the text, lists, or tables, or describe images, charts, or other graphics.
-Sometimes, assistive technology might think the PDF is just a giant image.
-Learning how assistive technology, particularly screen readers, access your digital content can give you a better understanding of how to build content that meets everyone’s needs.
+Likewise, without digital coding of PDF documents (called “tagging”), assistive technology might only tell the end user that there is a document present, but might not be able to read any of the text, lists, or tables, or describe images, charts, or other graphics.
+Sometimes, assistive technology might read the PDF as if it were an image, but without any description of the contents.
+Learning how assistive technology, particularly screen readers, access your digital content can give you a better understanding of how you can build content that meets everyone’s needs.

 Learn what laws and standards you should follow